Unity-Technologies/obstacle-tower-env/README.md

    * Additional visual themes, obstacles, enemy types, and floor difficulties added.
    * Additional reset parameters added to customize generated towers.
 Go [here](./reset-parameters.md) for details on the parameters and their values.
    * Various bugs fixed and performance improvements.
+* v2.1 Hotfix release.
+   * Resolves issue with new seeds not being applied on `env.reset`.
+   * Resolves issue with underspecified observation space.

 ## Installation